-- Highlights the distinctive qualities of the AONB. - Identifies the changes and issues affecting the AONB. - Presents a vision for the future of the AONB as a whole, in light of other national, regional and local priorities. - Sets priorities incorporating specific objectives that will help to secure that vision. - Clarifies the role of partners and other stakeholders, identifying what needs to be done, by whom, and when, in order to achieve the Plan's objectives. - Identifies how the objectives and actions will be measured and reviewed. - Raises the profile of the AONB and its purpose.
+- Highlights the distinctive qualities of the designated landscape. - Identifies the changes and issues affecting the designated landscape. - Presents a vision for the future of the designated landscape as a whole, in light of other national, regional and local priorities. - Sets priorities incorporating specific objectives that will help to secure that vision. - Clarifies the role of partners and other stakeholders, identifying what needs to be done, by whom, and when, in order to achieve the Plan's objectives. - Identifies how the objectives and actions will be measured and reviewed. - Raises the profile of the designated landscape and its purpose.